HenrikEide/lesesalen/README.md

 ### Contribute

-Want to contribute or fork the project?
+Want to extend or fork the project?
 Clone/fork and run

 > npm install
 > npm run dev